 I’m an Associate Professor in the Economics Department of the University of Texas at Austin and a Faculty Research Associate at the National Bureau of Economic Research, in the Healthcare and Public Economics groups.
 I work on issues in demography, health, and various other topics in applied microeconomics, including the Electoral College.
 [Bio]

-Some of my recent and ongoing work
+Some of my recent and ongoing activities

 “The Risk of Narrow, Disputable Results in the U.S. Electoral College: 1836-2020” with Dean Spears.
 Accepted at The Review of Economics and Statistics.